TrellixVulnTeam/swahilipython_SCMU/Doc/library/winsound.rst

 .. function:: MessageBeep(type=MB_OK)

-   Call the underlying :c:func:`MessageBeep` function from the Platform API.
+   Call the underlying :c:func:`MessageBeep` function kutoka the Platform API.
 This plays a sound as specified in the registry.
 The *type* argument specifies which sound to play; possible values are ``-1``, ``MB_ICONASTERISK``, ``MB_ICONEXCLAMATION``, ``MB_ICONHAND``, ``MB_ICONQUESTION``, and ``MB_OK``, all